polkadot-developers/polkadot-docs/polkadot-protocol/basics/data-encoding.md

 # Data Encoding

+## Introduction

 The Polkadot SDK uses a lightweight and efficient encoding/decoding mechanism to optimize data transmission across the network.
-This mechanism, known as the **SCALE** codec, is used for serializing and deserializing data.
+This mechanism, known as the _SCALE_ codec, is used for serializing and deserializing data.

-The **SCALE** codec enables communication between the runtime and the outer node.
+The SCALE codec enables communication between the runtime and the outer node.
 This mechanism is designed for high-performance, copy-free data encoding and decoding in resource-constrained environments like the Polkadot SDK [Wasm runtime](TODO:update-path){target=\_blank}.

-It is not self-describing, meaning the decoding context must have full knowledge of the encoded data types.
+It is not self-describing, meaning the decoding context must fully know the encoded data types.

 Parity's libraries utilize the [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec){target=\_blank} crate (a Rust implementation of the SCALE codec) to handle encoding and decoding for interactions between RPCs and the runtime.